Immigration

 See More +

-• Children.
-Children include those under 21 years of age who are unmarried.
+• Children - those under 21 years of age who are unmarried

-• Sons and daughters.
-Sons and daughters include people who are at least 21 years old or married.
+• Sons and daughters - children who are over 21 years old or married

 Immigration rules divide relatives into 2 groups: